DeepProcess: Supporting business process execution using a MANN-based recommender system

 \item \textbf{Financial Log}: This log is based on BPI2012 challenge dataset but was preprocessed(see description below) based on a time-based performance metric.
 After pre-processing we are only left with good performing instances which can be fed to the dataset.
 The Raw dataset containes about 13,087 cases.
 The training and testing numbers are approximately 4.2K and 1K, respectively.
 This dataset has 32 unique type of event codes.

-\item \textbf{IT incident management Dataset}: This is an anonlymised data set extracted from incident management system supporting an enterprise resource planning (ERP) application.
+\item \textbf{IT incident management Dataset}: This is an anonymized data set extracted from incident management system supporting an enterprise resource planning (ERP) application.
 It contains 16,000 tickets(process instances) of IT incident management processes.
 The log contains the life cycle of a ticket.
 The ticket is opened by a customer.
 It is acknowledged typically by a team lead, then it gets assigned to a person working on it and after some analysis and other changes, it gets closed.
 The group that solved the ticket might not correctly resolve the issue.
 The log contains the name of the last group that solved the ticket.
 After splitting, the Incident Mgmt. dataset has about 26K training and 6.5K prefix/suffix sequences.
 This dataset has 32 unique type of event codes. \end{itemize}